bobthebuilder4life/web-auto-cliker/README.md

 This is going to be the bookmark method.

+(this is a lil more advanced version of https://github.com/sparemind web auto clicker, i just wanted to work on it a lil, shoutout to him for the original source code!)

 [Screen recording 2026-05-07 11.30.39.webm](https://github.com/user-attachments/assets/b02fba72-4566-489d-98a0-754d4df6f239)

 <img width="290" height="548" alt="Screenshot 2026-05-07 11 34 33" src="https://github.com/user-attachments/assets/14f39f71-e05b-4648-a608-2a217c5881c3" />